michael-trovato/advanced-macro-calculator/README.md

 #### Resistence Training

-Each muscle group should be trained at least once per week to prevent muscle loss.
+- **Frequency:** It is advised to work each muscle group at least once per week.
+This frequency aids in preventing muscle atrophy.

-To gain muscle, training each muscle group twice per week is generally recommended.
+- **For Muscle Gain:** If your goal is hypertrophy, consider engaging each muscle group twice weekly.
+This frequency is often recommended to optimize muscle growth.

-Ideally, you would train each muscle group as soon as it is recovered to maximize hypertrophy.
+- **Recovery and Training:** To maximize hypertrophy, it would be ideal to schedule your training routine in such a way that you rework each muscle group as soon as it recovers.

-Ensure that adequate volume is reached when training each muscle group.
+- **Volume:** The volume of training (total number of sets and repetitions) is important for muscle growth and should be adjusted according to individual factors such as training experience, muscle mass, and recovery capacity.
-This will depend on your muscle mass, recovery time, and experience.
+Typically, more experienced lifters might need a higher volume to continue making gains due to adaptations in muscle endurance and strength.

 #### Cardiovascular Training